WHAT ARE NUTRIENTS?

 Water is consumed by the body in great amounts but is classed as a micronutrient because it is essential for the body although it does not contain energy.

-I am however, totally in favour of the good and preferably organic, natural foods grown on this planet.
+I am, however, totally in favor of the good and preferably organic, natural foods grown on this planet.
 These foods have evolved over time with us and can satisfy our needs in all departments.

-Please note that many people have developed allergies over the years and also in addition to that, any sudden dietary changes will shock the body, even in those with no reported allergies.
+Please note that many people have developed allergies over the years.
+Plus, in addition to that, any sudden dietary changes will shock the body, even in those with no reported allergies.

 So if you are going to make changes to your diet please start small and work your way up.
-If you do have any questions or concerns please see a doctor for advice first and remember that all things must be taken in moderation.
+If you do have any questions or concerns visit a doctor for advice first and remember that all things must be taken in moderation.

 Eating 100 apples in a day for example will not be good for you no matter what the nutritional content!

 Although low carb diets are popular the fact still remains that, carbohydrates are still one of the essential nutrients that your body requires.